kazurayam/VisualInspectionInKatalonStudio_Reborn/README.md

 ----

-How can I select 2 sets of materials to compare?
-How can I find pairs of materials to compaire?
-What is the rule of lookup?
+How can I select pairs of materials to compare?

-Well, it is a bit difficult to explain. ...
-I wonder if I could describe it in English, but let me try ...
+Well, it is difficult to explain.
+I wonder if I could describe it in English, but let me try.

 In the `objects` directory, there are 6 files.
 These are a mixture of materials downloaded from 2 URLs.
 How can I tell which file is from which URL? --- The `index` file keeps enough information.
 The content of `index` file is as follows: